 Additionally, we denote $\xi, \eta, \zeta\in\mathbb{R}$ as the aileron, elevator, and rudder deflections, respectively, and we define \( \delta = ^T \) as the vector of control surface deflections.
-We denote the thrust by $T\in\mathbb{R}$.
+We denote the thrust by $T\in\mathbb{R}_{>0}$.

 Aerodynamic damage is typically modeled by modifying the aircraft’s aerodynamic coefficients.
 Each affected coefficient may be scaled and augmented by an additive bias term to represent asymmetric structural damage.
 This approach captures both the reduction or alteration of aerodynamic derivatives and the emergence of destabilizing forces and moments \cite{nguyen2006dynamics,shah2008aerodynamic}.
 In the calculation of the aerodynamic coefficients, we introduce damage factors, which modify the contribution of the corresponding aerodynamic derivatives to account for structural damage.
-Each derivative is scaled by a multiplicative factor \( \lambda_{\star,i}=(1-HD_{\star,i}) \), where $H$ is a Heaviside function representing the onset of damage, and $D_{\star,i}\in [0,1]$ is a scaling variable to account for the amount of damage being present.
+Each derivative is scaled by a multiplicative factor \( \lambda_{\star,i}=(1-HD_{\star,i}) \), where

+is a Heaviside function representing the onset of damage at the time instant $t_d$, and $D_{\star,i}\in [0,1]$ is a scaling variable to account for the amount of damage being present from thereon.
 In addition, an additive asymmetric term \( \lambda_{\star}^{\mathrm{asym}}= H\Delta C_{\star}^{\mathrm{asym}} \), where \( \Delta C_{\star}^{\mathrm{asym}}\in \mathbb{R} \), is included to model forces or moments that arise due to asymmetry.
 This formulation captures both the alteration of the nominal aerodynamic derivatives and the introduction of destabilizing moments resulting from partial or asymmetric damage.

 The total forces in the body-fixed frame are described by

 where $F_{\mathrm{aero}}$ are the aerodynamic forces, $F_{\mathrm{prop}}$ are the propulsive forces, and $F_{\mathrm{grav}}$ are the gravitational forces.
 The propulsive and gravitational forces are given by